violitak/ezpaarse-middlewares/anonymizer/README.md

 # anonymizer

-Anonymizes a list of fields
+Anonymizes a list of fields.